MENU: At bottom of page on desktop version; at top on mobile.

 Although tournaments generally fall under USBC playing rules, many tournaments at this level have additional rules.
 Be sure to read them before the tournament and find out what the tournament oil pattern will be.
 Generally, these tournaments start with qualifying play of anywhere from three to eighteen games.
 For those who qualify (also referred to as "make the cut"), the winner is usually determined in one the following ways:

 Match play - Head-to-head elimination competition in successive rounds.
 The first round has the top "seed" (highest score in qualifying play) play the lowest seed on one pair, the second-highest plays vs. the second-lowest on another, and so on.
-The losers of that round are eliminated and the winners advance to the next round, with as many succeeding rounds played as needed to have one winner at the end of the final match.
+The losers of that round are eliminated and the winners advance to play each other in the next round, with as many succeeding rounds played as needed to have one winner at the end of the final match.

 Elimination play - Like match play except that all of the qualifiers bowl together on the same pair of lanes, with the loser eliminated and additional elimination games played in succession until one competitor wins the final match.